Alley Oop

 From the Courthouse Square, you will be greeted overhead by a 14′ high custom fabricated aluminum archway that features the silhouette of a basketball net stretched from one side of the alley to the other.

-Within the archway is sign featuring a logo with the slogan “This is Home and Home is Basketball”.
-As you walk into the alley you’ll be walking on a painted floor graphic that repeats the logo, contains basketball court lines, and an interactive element for kids.
-Catenary lighting secured to decorative poles will light your way down the alley as you check out the digitally printed signage that features various Lebanon Basketball depictions that include historical photos of Rick “The Rocket” Mount and the 1912 State Championship team.
+Within the archway is sign featuring the slogan “This is Home and Home is Basketball”.
+As you walk into the alley you’ll be walking on a painted floor graphic that repeats the logo, contains basketball court lines, and an interactive Catenary lighting secured to decorative poles will light your way down the alley as you check out the digitally printed signage that features various Lebanon Basketball depictions that include historical photos of Rick “The Rocket” Mount and the 1912 State Championship team.

 Located just below these photos, visitors can scan a QR code to see portions of a local documentary on a smartphone-based tour app that will a full-court press into Lebanon Basketball history.
 At the end of the alley, visitors will have an opportunity to take a seat at black metal table and chairs and share their own basketball stories.